KhaledAlruwita/Fawzy-Discord-Bot/README.md

 # Fawzy-Discord-Bot
-This is a simple Discord bot i made for practicing coding and connecting to an server that has SQL database.
+This is a simple Discord bot I made for practicing python APIs like os,Pandas,tiktokdownloader etc...and connecting to a server that has linux & SQL database.
+Some of the Functions are not working due to the updates of discord & tiktok polices